geofft/pip/pip/_vendor/README.rst

 * html5lib has been modified to import six from pip._vendor
 * pkg_resources has been modified to import _markerlib from pip._vendor
 * markerlib has been modified to import its API from pip._vendor
-* CacheControl has been modified to import it's dependencies from pip._vendor
+* CacheControl has been modified to import its dependencies from pip._vendor
 * progress has been modified to not use unicode literals for support for Python 3.2